ArduPilot/ardupilot_wiki/plane/source/docs/soaring.rst

    Available in firmware revisions 4.1 and later.

 You can use a 3-position RC switch to control when the autopilot can use soaring.
-Set the parameter SOAR_ENABLE_CH to the corresponding channel number.
+Set the parameter RCX_OPTION parameter for the desired channel to SOAR (index 88) - see :ref:`Auxiliary Functions <common-auxiliary-functions>`.
 The 3 positions have the following effect.

  - Below 1500us.
 Soaring is disabled (equivalent to setting SOAR_ENABLE = 0).
 Throttle will be used as normal.